NoahVl/Explaining-In-Style-Reproducibility-Study/README.md

 ## Instructions

 1. Create the conda environment from the .yaml file.
+2. Activate the environment.
-2. Open jupyter notebook.
+3. Open jupyter notebook.
-3. Select `model_name` to pick the dataset/model on which to show results.
+4. Select `model_name` to pick the dataset/model on which to show results.
 Default is 'plant'.
-4. Run the notebook!
+5. Run the notebook!

 ## Verifying results